abzetdin-adamov/Install-and-set-up-Apache-Cassandra-on-CentOS/README.md

 ```
 DESCRIBE keyspaces;
 ```
-To see the list of available Keyspaces with attributes (including replication factor)
+or see the list of available Keyspaces with attributes (including replication factor)
 ```
 SELECT * FROM system_schema.keyspaces;
 ```